 Letting your children know what is expected of them and holding them accountable actually puts them at ease (even though they will probably never admit it!) because they’ll know what to expect from you.

 While we’d all like a do-over once in a while, you can do the next best thing—take back control of your summer and take charge with your kids.
 You can actually take the first step right now by making up your mind that you want to do so.
 In the Total Transformation program, James Lehman talks about importance of “Realization”—recognizing and admitting that what you’re doing isn’t working right now and that you need to try something different.

 The next step is deciding what specific problems you want to focus on.
-On the Parental Support Line, we always recommend coming up with a plan for change and then working on just one or two key issues at a time before moving on to the next problem area.
+On the 1-on-1 Coaching, we always recommend coming up with a plan for change and then working on just one or two key issues at a time before moving on to the next problem area.
 With a little work and planning—and a commitment to regaining your sanity—you can get your summer back.

 How to Take Back Your Summer

 Here are 5 tips on how to get your authority back in your household as a parent and get your kids to listen and comply with requests—even if you didn’t start the summer off on the right foot.

 - Set limits: Establish some carefully-selected limits.
 When making changes, it’s always most effective to start with one or two target areas.
 Decide what one or two limits you want to start enforcing and communicate those to your child as clearly as possible.
 For example, you might say, “From now on, I want the video games off by 10pm,” or “I want you out of bed by 9am and your chores done by noon.”
 You don’t have to get into a big, long discussion or debate, but you can offer a simple explanation and then disconnect from the conversation.
 After all, if you’ve made up your mind that you’re not going to let your child negotiate, why keep that conversation going?
 Just stop and walk away.